Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-1/day-2/lecture-materials/install-fest-phase-one.md

 [Github](https://github.com/) provides a way to host Git repos in the cloud.
 It enables collaboration and is wildly popular.

-You should have already opened a personal Github account, however, you need to have a General Assembly Github Enterprise account as well. <br>You can get one by signing up here: [https://git.generalassemb.ly/join](https://git.generalassemb.ly/join)

 <br>
 <br>